flyher/JJResume/README.md

 ###License

-Code in the JJResume project is licensed under the GPL.
+Code in the Totoro project is licensed under the GPL.